 - To the person’s grandparents or their descendants

-If there are absolutely no heirs, then the state will take the property.
-This is not common because, before the state takes the property, it will try to give the property to anyone related to the deceased person.
+If no heirs exist, then the state will take the property.
+This is not common; before the state takes the property, it will try to give assets to anyone related to the deceased person.

-If the deceased person had a living spouse at the time of their death, then their spouse might get all the inheritance.
+If the deceased person died intestate with a living spouse, that spouse usually gets the inheritance.
 However, this can change if the person’s parents are also still alive or if the spouse had children of their own that were not the deceased’s descendants.
-The law also changes if the person had descendants of their own that were not the living spouse’s descendants.
+The distribution also changes if the person had descendants of their own – such as children from a prior marriage – that were not the living spouse’s descendants.

 The importance of a will

 Just because a person dies without a will does not mean that their family won’t get their inheritance.
-However, a person can specify the percentages of the distribution among their family members in a will.
-Ultimately, making a will is faster and more effective.
-No matter how far our deaths seem, we should always take some time to plan ahead and create a will.
+However, a person can specify distribution among their family members in a will, leaving a higher portion of assets to one family member or another.
+Ultimately, making a will is faster and more effective than dying intestate.
+No matter how far away our deaths seem, we should always take some time to plan ahead and create an estate plan.